wp-plugins/projectmanager/readme.txt

 The ProjectManager menue icons and TinyMCE Button are taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 2.9.8 =
+* BUGFIX: dataset image got lost in search
+* BUGFIX: date lost upon editing dataset
+* BUGFIX: dataset meta data not available in single view
+* BUGFIX: check if dataset and meta objects have values to avoid fatal error with empty property

+= 2.9.7 =
+* NEW: include dataset meta data in dataset object accesible through $dataset->LABEL.
+LABEL is the label of the formfield cleaned with the function sanitize_title.
+Use var_dump($dataset) to display object contents.

+= 2.9.6 =
+* BUGFIX: slideshow conflict with NextGen Gallery

+= 2.9.5 =
+* NEW: french translation

+= 2.9.4 =
+* BUGFIX: User registration when project is hooked into profile

+= 2.9.3 =
+* NEW: method to duplicate dataset
+* NEW: sort formfield options alphabetically
+* BUGFIX: import of datasets

+= 2.9.2 =
+* NEW: WP User field type
+* NEW: custom fields with input callback functions
+* BUGFIX: missed argument 'order' in project() function
+* BUGFIX: division by zero bug in dataset.php with "NaN" datasets per page

+= 2.9.1 =
+* BUGFIX: TinyMCE Editor content displayed HTML tags

+= 2.9 =
+* NEW: time formfield
+* NEW: filter for each formfield type *projectmanager_$type* (select, radio, checkbox, project all text)
+* BUGFIX: strange PHP 4 bug

 = 2.8.2 =
 * BUGFIX: removed NumberFormatter from lib/ajax.php